Join the Floor Covering Apprenticeship and Training Program

 Do I Have A Job During My Apprenticeship?

 You will have job opportunities with the union contractors during your apprenticeship.
-Most employers will require a driver’s license and pre-employment drug test and background check.
+Most employers will require a driver’s license, pre-employment drug test, and background check.

 Do I Qualify?